ibm-cloud-docs/containers/cs_users.md

     * In the table of devices, make sure that the appropriate devices are selected.
     * To save your changes, click **Update Device Access**.

 Downgrading permissions?
-It can take a few minutes for the action to complete.
+The action can take a few minutes to complete.
 {: tip}